eandersons/energi-docker-compose/nodemon/ReadMe.md

 - `ECNM_SERVER_ALIAS`: a server name to be used in messages;

   default value: container's hostname (something like `35199a65247e`)
-- `ECNM_SHOW_IP`: `y` indicates that the Energi Core Node Monitor's IP address should be displayed in messages;
+- `ECNM_SHOW_IP`: a positive boolean-like value indicates that the Energi Core Node Monitor's IP address should be displayed in messages;

   this value alone is quite pointless as it will display the Energi Core Node Monitor Docker container's internal IP address (something like `192.168.0.2`);
-  to display server's external IP address, the environment variable `ECNM_SHOW_IP_EXTERNAL` must be set to `y`;
+  to display server's external IP address, the environment variable `ECNM_SHOW_IP_EXTERNAL` must be set to a positive boolean-like value;
-- `ECNM_SHOW_IP_EXTERNAL`: when `ECNM_SHOW_IP=y`, value `y` indicates that the
+- `ECNM_SHOW_IP_EXTERNAL`: when `ECNM_SHOW_IP`, a positive boolean-like value
-  server's external IP address should be displayed in messages instead of container's internal IP;
+  indicates that the server's external IP address should be displayed in messages instead of container's internal IP;
-- `INTERACTIVE_SETUP`: setting this environment variable to `y` or not setting value at all indicates that the Energi Core Node Monitor setup process will be interactive; this means that all the neccessary values in setup process will have to be entered manually and all the environment variables can be without values;
+- `INTERACTIVE_SETUP`: a positive boolean-like value indicates that the Energi Core Node Monitor setup process will be interactive; this means that all the neccessary values in setup process will have to be entered manually;
+  for interactive setup all environment variables can be left without values;

+  the default value is `yes`;
 - `MESSAGE_TIME_ZONE`: to display date in time in messages in the specified time zone;